Burton Snowboards: Marketing and promotion

 To attract rider interest, Burton Snowboards sponsors professional riders and events.
 Burton's sponsored professional snowboard team includes: Zeb Powell, Mark McMorris, Taylor Gold, Shaun White, Jeremy Jones, Kazuhiro Kokubo, Terje Haakonsen, Ellery Hollingsworth, Kelly Clark, Hannah Teter, and Kevin Pearce.
-Burton has avoided having complete sponsorship with Burton/Burton affiliated brands.
+Burton has avoided having complete sponsorship with Burton/Burton-affiliated brands.
 Burton has come under criticism over its choices regarding team members, such as the removal of David Carrier Porcheron and other riders in 2008.

 Burton sponsored the creation of organic terrain parks made of rocks, stumps, and logs.
 These parks, known as "The Stash" can be found at Northstar, California; Truckee, California; Jackson Hole, Wyoming; Killington Ski Resort, Vermont; Avoriaz, France; and The Remarkables, New Zealand.

-Burton created the Chill program in 1995, to provide children with the opportunity to learn how to snowboard.
-Since its founding, Chill has provided over 12,000 underprivileged children the opportunity to learn how to snowboard.
+Burton created the Chill program in 1995 to give children the opportunity to learn to snowboard.
+Since its founding, Chill has provided over 12,000 underprivileged children with the opportunity to learn how to snowboard.
 Because of the 2008 graphics controversy and concern over its effect on youth, a local beneficiary severed its ties with Burton.

 Burton created the Learn to Ride program in 1998.
 It was the only snowboard company to focus on instruction methods and beginner-specific equipment.
-Its goal was to give beginner snowboarders the best initial snowboarding experience possible, so they would continue to snowboard.
+Its goal was to give beginner snowboarders the best possible initial snowboarding experience, so they would continue snowboarding.
 Burton has teamed up with the American Association of Snowboard Instructors, the Canadian Association of Snowboard Instructors, and major resorts around the world.